aTable/im-lazy/README.md

 # im-lazy

 A template repository for building React single page apps talking to .NET Core back ends.
 Clone, `rm rf ./git`, grab a drink and pretend you've spent ages configuring things.
-The intent is to be opinionated in the technology choices so that the all the wiring and plumbing is set up allowing you to focus on bringing your idea to life.
+The intent is to be opinionated in the technology choices so that all the wiring and plumbing is set up allowing you to focus on bringing your idea to life, securely.

 ## Technologies